|Allegro CL version 10.0|

 The version ([m]) changes with each new release.
 Its value is the

-example, pca001.001 is the first version of the first patch
+the first version of the first patch file on

 All Allegro CL patches are placed in one directory, sys:;update, that is the update subdirectory of the Allegro directory, where Allegro CL was installed.

 Patches are loaded by load-patches.
 It takes only keyword arguments and the arguments are:

 |update-directory||The directory in which to look for patch files.
 Defaults to the Allegro CL patch directory, sys:;update.|